|Sergeant Robert Jay, November 1944|

-Originally planned as my dad's story this blog has now become the story of his crew - or at least his pilot, navigator, wireless operator and rear gunner.
-To complete the story I need to find out more about the other two crew members:
+Originally planned as my dad's story this blog has now become the story of his crew - or at least his pilot, navigator, wireless operator, bomb aimer and rear gunner.
+To complete the story I need to find out more about their mid-upper gunner:

 - Sgt Don Cook (RAFVR), aged 20 in 1944/5 (born 1924 or 1925) from London (?)